-- 34 out of 40 products in our analysis had a WAC price1 that was more than 50% higher than the ICER cost-effective price at $150,000-per-QALY.
-Only three products came in at or below the $150,000-per-QALY threshold.
+- Of the 40 products in our analysis, 34 had a WAC price1 that was more than 50% higher than the ICER cost-effective price at $150,000-per-QALY.

-- The average premium of the NET price over the ICER cost-effective price was 97%.
+- The average premium of the net price over the ICER cost-effective price was 97%.